Register to get access to free programming courses with interactive exercises

 +createUserTable(badUsers)

-Once you've created a mixin, you can use it with all sorts of different data that comes to Pug.
-You can go even further and check fields and value types, and validate and normalize data.
-We've given an empty array as the default value.
-This ensures that if data is missing or the variable doesn't exist, an empty array will be inserted instead.
+Once you have created a mixin, you can use it with all sorts of data that comes to Pug.
+You can go further and check fields and value types, validate and normalize data.
+We have given an empty array as the default value.
+It ensures that if data is missing or the variable does not exist, we insert an empty array instead:

 <section>